 Why My Labor Stalled

 Knowing me and my medical history, my actual doctor had more insight than the hospital doctors/staff.
 She explained that a LEEP procedure I had years ago left a lot of cervical scarring.
-There’s no way to know if scarring is present or can effect labor until you’re actually in labor.
+There’s no way to know if scarring is present in a way that can effect labor until you’re actually in labor.
 But heavy scarring can prevent dilation.

 This was also likely the reason why my cervical exams always showed absolutely zero signs of labor.